-Genocide II WW2, IV Soviet occupation
+Genocide II World War II, IV Soviet Occupation

 More information sources

 Genocide.
-Wikipedia. https://en.wikipedia.org/wiki/Genoc%C4%ABds
+Wikipedia. https://lv.wikipedia.org/wiki/Genoc%C4%ABds

-Repression of totalitarian occupation regimes against the population of Latvia.
-1940-1953 Latvian National Museum of History: http://lnvm.lv/?page_id=3976
+Repressions of totalitarian occupation regimes against the inhabitants of Latvia.
+1940-1953.
+Latvian National History Museum: http://lnvm.lv/?page_id=3976

 Totalitarian occupation regimes in Latvia in 1940-1964.
-Research of the Commission of Latvian Historians.
-Articles of the Commission of Latvian Historians.
+Studies of the Latvian Commission of Historians.
+Papers of the Latvian Commission of Historians.
 Volume 13.
 Riga, 2004. https://www.president.lv/storage/kcfinder/files/item_1618_Vesturnieku_komisijas_raksti_13_sejums.pdf

 Related objects